When is the park open?

 What is being done to ensure public safety?

-In an emergency, it is important to call 911 for medical or law-enforcement response.
+Feeling safe while using the is critical for the success of a community trail system.
+Everyone can play an active role in ensuring that the Lindsay Pettus Greenway is safe and welcoming to all Lancaster County residents and visitors.
 We have worked closely with the City of Lancaster Police Department for years as we developed the trail facility.
-We have also worked closely with Fire & EMS to ensure Greenway visitors have access to quick emergency response.
+We work closely with Fire & EMS to ensure Greenway visitors have access to quick emergency response.

 How long is the trail?
 What is the width and surface type?